Lecture Notes in Cosmology

-We present here the possibility of implementing inflation via a single canonical scalar field $\varphi$, called \textbf{inflaton}, which is subject to some potential $V(\varphi)$ with the property that the scalar field initially rolls slowly down it attaining its minimum after the end of inflation.
-This kind of behaviour is called \textbf{slow-roll inflation} and it proves to be very successful.
-We now see in some detail how the inflationary phase occurs.
+We present here the possibility of implementing inflation via a single canonical scalar field $\varphi$, named \textbf{the inflaton}, which is subject to a potential $V(\varphi)$ with the property that the scalar field initially rolls slowly down it, attaining its minimum after the end of inflation.
+This kind of behavior is called \textbf{slow-roll}, and a single slowly rolling canonical scalar field seems to be the favored model of inflation \cite{Martin:2013nzq, Planck:2018jri}.
 The Lagrangian of a canonical scalar field is:

-where the plus sign might be deceiving (we are used in Lagrangian mechanics to a difference between the kinetic term and the potential one) if we do not recall that the signature in use is $(-,+,+,+)$.
+where the plus sign might be deceiving (we are used to a difference between the kinetic term and the potential term in Lagrangian mechanics) if we do not recall that the signature in use is $(-,+,+,+)$.